wung-s/doc.sitespeed.io/documentation/configuration/index.md

    --basicAuth <USERNAME:PASSWORD>                        Basic auth user & password.
    -b <BROWSER>, --browser <BROWSER>                      Choose which browser to use to collect timing data.
 Use multiple browsers in a comma separated list (firefox|chrome|headless)
    --connection                                           Limit the speed by simulating connection types.
 Choose between mobile3g,mobile3gfast,cable,native  [cable]
+   --waitScript                                           Supply a javascript that decides when a browser run is finished.
+Use it to fetch timings happening after the loadEventEnd.  [return window.performance.timing.loadEventEnd > 0]
+   --customScripts                                        The path to an extra script folder with scripts that will be executed in the browser.
+See http://www.sitespeed.io/documentation/#customScripts
    --btConfig <FILE>                                      Additional BrowserTime JSON configuration as a file --profile <desktop|mobile>                             Choose between testing for desktop or mobile.
 Testing for desktop will use desktop rules & user agents and vice verca.  [desktop]
    -n <NUMBEROFTIMES>, --no <NUMBEROFTIMES>               The number of times you should test each URL when fetching timing metrics.
 Default is 3 times.
 [3]